Futures Bets: Make the Best Calls

 Futures Bets: Team Win Totals

-Many sportsbooks allow you bet on the over/under of a team’s prospective win totals for the following season.
+Many sportsbooks allow you to bet on the over/under of a team’s prospective win totals for the following season.
 These will often come with a “hook” to avoid the possibility of a push, technically referred to as season props.
 The odds sportsbooks offer will vary as information about specific teams comes to light.

 It’s always smart to exercise caution when placing your futures bets.
 Futures are very entertaining and the payouts can be massive if you manage to pick a winner well in advance, but the juice can also be high.
 Your money is tied up until the conclusion of the season, and your bet is locked in at the odds you placed it at.
 A lot can change over the course of a season!